+Dealing with constipation can be a mess.
 We all had an experience of not going to the bathroom regularly.
 Let’s try to solve this together.

 Healthy digestive foods

-what comes in must come out.
-If we are dealing with constipation, the first thing we need to check is our intake of food and water.
-If you don’t have diets high in fiber, you will have a hard time on the toilet.
-Why is a thread so important?
 The texture is the indigestible part of plant foods, such as vegetables, fruits, grains, beans, and legumes.
 It is a type of carbohydrate that helps keep our digestive systems healthy.
 There are three different types of fiber, which all have different functions and health benefits.

 - Soluble fiber helps to slow the emptying process in our stomachs, which enables you to feel fuller.
 It also helps to lower cholesterol and stabilize your blood glucose levels.
 Soluble fiber is in fruits, vegetables, oats, barley, and legumes.